High Performance Design + Build (Intro)

 What can we do at the grassroots level?
 Well, despite our access to tech and information, we need to be designing projects that respond to particulars of place.
 This includes designing sympathetically to respect the history of a place (culture).
 It includes fitting-in to the political landscape of a place (functional).
 And last but not least, it includes designing for the local climate of a place (environmental).
 As a society, and as a design + build industry, let’s continue to share information, learn from one another, and do our best to do good design work on all levels, but particularly as it pertains to environmental stewardship.

 Accordingly, it’s becoming a new normal that our clients come to us with some form of interest in energy efficiency.
 In fact, many have done quite a bit of research before contacting us.
 However, it makes sense that these ideas support, not dominate the idea of creating an ideal environment.
 In any case, we engage a conversation around high-performance design at the front-end while reviewing all project goals (Programming).
-Ultimately, the degree to which our buildings are sustainable will align with how much our clients value environmental sustainability.
+Ultimately, the degree to which our buildings are lower-impact and resilient will align with how much our clients value environmental sustainability.

 Case Studies – High Performance Design + Build